Why should you check your drugs before you take them?

 Reagent tests are liquid chemicals that are dropped onto a small amount of a drug to detect what is in it.
 There are different types of reagent tests for different drugs, such as Marquis, which is commonly used to test MDMA.
 In New Zealand, reagent tests can be bought from places like The Hemp Store and Cosmic.

-Reagent tests will usually not tell you the purity of the drug – just whether or not the drug is present.
+Reagent tests won't tell you the purity or dose of the drug – just whether or not the drug is present.
 For example, if you test MDMA, the reagent will turn a certain colour to tell you there is MDMA in the pill or powder.
 However, the pill or powder could still contain other drugs like synthetic cathinones (bath salts), which the test does not identify.
 Sometimes, there are several reagents you can use to test one drug, which can help you feel more confident that your drug is what you think it is.
 Some drugs like LSD can only be tested by reagents and not a drug checking spectrometer (the Ehrlich reagent is used for this).

 Drug checking service